illinois-cs241/illinois-cs241.github.io/_tutorials/development.md

 We recommend only giving your new token **repo** scope, as that is all you need to push and pull from your repo.

-Once the token is generated (be sure to save it somewhere), there is one more important step: Click on the **Configure SSO** button next to the token, and authorize **illinois-cs-coursework** organization.
-Otherwise, you will encounter cryptic errors when trying to push your repo!
+Once the token is generated (be sure to save it somewhere), you must authorize the token for use with Illinois Single Sign-On (SSO).
+See GitHub's docs [here](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on).

 Finally, you can run `git clone` again and use your newly generated token in place of your password.
 If you're using VSCode, you may need to log out of Github in VSCode (Using **Accounts** button at bottom left) and login again.